-This is the Continuing Disclosure Annual Report for the fiscal year ending June 30, 2015 (2015 Annual Report).
+This is the Continuing Disclosure Annual Report for the fiscal year ending June 30, 2016 (2016 Annual Report).

-The 2015 Annual Report provides information on different securities that the State issues and is provided under the State's continuing disclosure undertakings.
+The 2016 Annual Report provides information on different securities that the State issues and is provided under the State's continuing disclosure undertakings.
 These undertakings of the State are intended to help dealers and brokers comply with Rule 15c2-12 under the Securities Exchange Act of 1934.
-As of this date, the State has filed the 2015 Annual Report with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.
+As of this date, the State has filed the 2016 Annual Report with the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system.
 EMMA receives, and makes available to the public, continuing disclosure documents and related information that is provided by issuers and obligated persons.

-Official Statements for securities that the State issues during calendar year 2016 may incorporate parts of this 2015 Annual Report by reference.
+Official Statements for securities that the State issues during calendar year 2017 may incorporate parts of this 2016 Annual Report by reference.

-Organization of the 2015 Annual Report
+Organization of the 2016 Annual Report

-The 2015 Annual Report is divided into nine parts.
+The 2016 Annual Report is divided into nine parts.
 The first two parts present general information.

 - Part I presents the State's continuing disclosure undertakings.
 A Master Agreement on Continuing Disclosure (Amended and Restated December 1, 2010) establishes a general framework.
 Separate addenda describe the information to be provided for specific types of securities. - Part II presents general information about the State, including its operations and financial results.
-This part includes the General Purpose External Financial Statements portion of the audited Comprehensive Annual Financial Report for the fiscal year ending June 30, 2015.
-This part also provides information on the 2015-17 biennial budget and the results of the 2014-15 fiscal year.
+This part also provides information on the 2015-17 biennial budget and the results of the 2015-16 fiscal year.